Commentary from the Libertarian Opinionizer

 It should be noted first that nowhere in his article does he call the fetus a fetus.
 He always uses terms like “human,” “person,” “individual,” and “preborn child.”

 Refusing to call a spade a spade, a rose a rose, a fetus a fetus is an argument from emotion.
 It’s a rejection of A is A, the “Law of Identity” first described by Aristotle and emphatically restated by Ayn Rand.
-To reject A is A is to believe that something is not what it is.
+To reject A is to believe that something is not what it is.

 What Silberman does get right is this: